ECE Funding Handbook

 This section explains what records ECE services must keep to support their funding claims.

 Records can be kept in a form to suit your service as long as the requirements set out in this Handbook are met.

-Paper-based enrolment, attendance and staffing schedules must be maintained in pen.
-If these documents are electronically generated alterations and verification must be in pen.
+Paper-based enrolment and staffing schedules must be maintained in pen.
+If these documents are electronically generated, alterations and verification must be in pen.

-Do not use ‘white out’ on these records.
-If you need to make changes do so by crossing out the error and making the corrections in pen.
+Do not use ‘white out’ on records maintained in pen.
+If you need to make changes, do so by crossing out the error and making the corrections in pen.

 Records can be stored in a form to suit your service but must be available on request to Ministry of Education staff, reviewers from the Education Review Office (ERO), and other authorised personnel.